biolushuai/Hierarchical-and-Spatial-Sequential-Modeling-for-PPISP/README.md

 * Scikit-learn = 1.0.2

 ## 3. Usage
-develop_mspbrsp.py provides the code to reproduce the PMSFF (hyperparameters can be reset in configs.py).
+train.py provides the code to retrain the HSSPPI (hyperparameters can be reset in configs.py).

-get_preds_single.py shows an example how to generate binding residue predictions.

 ProtT5 embeddings can be generated using bio_embeddings (https://github.com/sacdallago/bio_embeddings).

-We provide an example in ./test_data and the ProtT5 embedding of testing protein is saved in a csv file.

 ## 4. Citation
-If you are
+This repository is the implementation of our Paper under review.

 ## 5. References
 [1] Min Zeng, Fuhao Zhang, Fang-Xiang Wu, Yaohang Li, Jianxin Wang, Min Li*.
 Protein-protein interaction site prediction through combining local and global features with deep neural networks[J].
 Bioinformatics, 36(4), 2020, 1114–1120.
 DOI:10.1093/bioinformaticsz699.